alespool/alespool/README.md

 ## 👨‍💻 About Me:

--   🧪  I'm a passionate and dedicated Data Engineer;
+-   🧪  I'm a passionate and dedicated Data Scientist;
 -   🛠️  3+ years experience as data analyst;
 -   💓  Strong interest in applying data insights to the field of neuroscience;
 -   🌱  Love for knowledge, nature and calisthenics;